 - Add or edit a criterion

-- Set the phase: initial review or document review
+- Set the phase: pre-selection or document verification

 - Configure income multiple and tolerance